input-output-hk/cardano-tutorials/node-setup/020_keys_and_addresses.md

 		--out-file payment.addr \
 		--testnet-magic 42

-This created the file payment.addr, let's check its content:
+This created the file payment.addr that is already associated with our stake keys.

-		cat payment.addr

-		> 01ed8...

 4. In order to query your address (see the utxo's at that address), you first need to set environment variable `CARDANO_NODE_SOCKET_PATH`